“If something’s worth doing, it’s worth doing properly.”

 - I’ve practiced my craft; writing these 5 articles has been time spent improving, practicing finding my “voice”.
 They gave me room to experiment with different writing formats and time constraints, etc. The best way to improve at something is to do it a tonne of times.

 - And the obvious: I have 5 more articles to my name than I did yesterday.
 That’s a win in itself.

 Struggling to get started with one of your own projects, because “analysis paralysis” is kicking your ass?
-Drop a comment below and tell us about it; I’ll give you a hand.
+Hit me up for coaching and I’ll kick your ass into gear.